Darya-HS/Darya-HS/README.md

 - **Python-Telegram-Bot**: Library for creating Telegram bots
 - **JSON**: Storage for user data to avoid reregistering in case of bot failure
 - **Pytz**: Timezone management for reminders
+---

+## Functionality Demo
+To fully appreciate the entire functionality of this bot, please refer to this demo: [Watch the Demo on YouTube](https://www.youtube.com/watch?v=FspGg4Prv9M&ab_channel=DaryaParamonova)